 1. User Flow

-Thinking of making some changes to your website’s IA?
+Thinking of making some changes to your website’s structure?
 Or want to figure out where to place that amazing infographic your content team have just created?
 Use the ‘User Flow’ diagrams to understand where visitors drop off and which pages they visit when landing on the homepage.

 2. On Page Analytics

 Similar to the User Flow but without the digging.
 Find out what calls to action are grabbing the attention of your visitors and which buttons are getting clicked on.
 This function gives you a percentage of total visitors clicking on a particular URL.

 Do you know who your audience are?
 Are your visitors mainly mobile users?
 What about location and demographics?
 Build a clear picture of who is using your site and create persona profiles that will aid future marketing efforts.

 Just where do your visits come from?
 Social platforms?
 Organic search?
 Direct or via referral traffic?
 Find gaps in your content marketing and SEO strategies by monitoring acquisition within Google Analytics.

 5. Referral Traffic

 We know that posting content to social platforms helps drive traffic to a website but what types of content are your users interested in?
 Analyse which blog posts, campaigns or content is most successful by monitoring referral traffic.
 Use this to reshare popular content and transform the success of your social media strategy.